Arconan7/Big-Ideas-in-CMPINF-Final-Project/README.md

   - Some more data!
     - https://data.wprdc.org/dataset/monthly-criminal-activity-dashboard/resource/bd41992a-987a-4cca-8798-fbe1cd946b07
 - **One Sentence Overview:**
-  - Defining the best neighborhood in Pittsburgh to live in, using the metrics of fire activity, crime, and availibility of playgrounds.
+  - Defining the best neighborhood in Pittsburgh to live in, using the metrics of fire activity, crime, and the availibility of playgrounds.